 When I was working on my card H is for Harvest, I really wanted a Nestabilities long rectangle set.
 I only have the standard, large rectangle set so I set out to see if I could somehow repurpose it into a long rectangle.
 It only took me a couple of tries and I think it worked like a champ.
 I’ll be doing this again and again until I actually do have the long rectangle set.
 After I used this technique, I thought there might be a few others who would like to try it.
 I made another long rectangle and took a lot of pictures so y’all could see for yourselves.
 Remember, you can zoom in on all the pics by clicking on them.

-1. First, place the rectangle, cut side down onto the card stock, very close to the right edge as shown.
+1. First, place the rectangle, cutting side down onto the card stock, very close to the right edge as shown.

-2. Push the cutting plate into the machine, but leave the last 1/2″ closest to the center, out of the machine.
-We don’t want to cut this center edge.
+2. Push the cutting plate into the machine, but leave the last 1/2″ closest to the center of the card stock, out of the machine.
+We don’t want to cut this edge.

 3. Remove the die, carefully place the embossing mat under it and emboss as usual, remembering to not emboss the last center 1/2″.